cncf/telecom-user-group/CONTRIBUTING.md

 ### Issues

 - **Anyone** can create an issue here: [TUG Issues](https://github.com/cncf/telecom-user-group/issues)
-- The TUG repository owners can label issues and assign them to other contributors, or to return it to the originator for more information
+- The document owners can label issues and assign them to other contributors, or to return it to the originator for more information
 - All issues must be clearly titled, described, and tagged with the right labels when created

 <!--